-German artist and designer Gabi Gutwirth studied communication design at the University for Applied Sciences in Augsburg, Germany (Diplom-Designer (FH)/BA, 1999), then set up her own advertising agency where she spent 16 years as Creative Director and CEO, and worked successfully for global leading brands such as AUDI, Peugeot, and MAN Group.
+German artist and designer Gabriele Gutwirth studied communication design at the University for Applied Sciences in Augsburg, Germany (Diplom-Designer (FH) / BA, 1999), then set up her own advertising agency where she spent 16 years as Creative Director and CEO, and worked successfully for global leading brands such as AUDI, Peugeot, and MAN Group.

 Media and Style

 The artist considers her style to be clean, delicate, and subtle.
 Many of her motifs cannot be understood from afar and can cause optical disorientation—some of them even seem to have a white surface from a distance.

-The artist acknowledges her academical training as an important foundation for the execution of her creations, just like she greatly values the accuracy of the old masters like Leonardo da Vinci and Albrecht Dürer.
-Among her contemporary influences, Gutwirth counts Andy Goldsworthy, Elina Brotherus, Christian Jankowski as well as Olafur Eliasson.
+In light of this approach, Gutwirth places great importance on her academical training as a foundation for the execution of her creations, just like she highly values the carefully thought out methods of the old masters like Leonardo da Vinci and Albrecht Dürer.
+Among her contemporary influences, she counts Andy Goldsworthy, Elina Brotherus, Christian Jankowski as well as Olafur Eliasson.